tonethar/IGME-330-Master/notes/web-audio-chapter-2.md

 ## III.
 Example Code

 - The last thing we want to take a look at from this chapter is *Scheduling Precise Rhythms* and the simple and widely known known drumkit pattern mentioned in the text.
-Here is our version of the code:
+- Here is a working version of the code below: http://igm.rit.edu/~acjvks/courses/shared/330/web-audio/sg/rhythm.html

 ```html
 <!DOCTYPE html>